Skip to content

 Where it stands

-There are currently two cases addressing the issue — a case out of Washington County and one advocates hope to have heard at the state Supreme Court.
+Advocates had sought to address the issue in three cases — one out of Washington County, another in Butler County, and another advocates had hoped to have heard at the state Supreme Court.

 In Washington County, several voting rights groups have argued the local board of elections violated the due process rights of some voters by refusing to tell them whether their ballots would be thrown out due to mistakes.
 The county also hadn’t marked ballots in danger of being rejected in the state tracking system, allowing voters to find out for themselves using the online ballot tracking system.